quince-science/QuinCe/Documentation/ForCoders/Overview.md

 - **`variables`** contains the variables that QuinCe knows how to calculate - Underway Marine pCO~2~, Contros pH, etc. Each of these variables will have a corresponding `DataReducer` in the code to perform the required calculations (described later).
 - **`variable_sensors`** lists which sensors are *required* for a given variable to be calculated.

-These tables are populatd through the database migration system, and cannot be edited via the application itself.
+These tables are populated through the database migration system, and cannot be edited via the application itself.

 Note the difference between these bootstrapped database tables managed through database migrations, and the configuration files in the `configuration` folder.
 The database tables are intended to be relatively static across multiple deployments of QuinCe and rarely change, while entries in configuration files may change more frequently, either between different deployments or to make fine-grained adjustments to system parameters.